AmmarFaiq/GGDH-Dashboard/README.md

 1. Area coverage (will increase in the future):

-- ''s-Gravenhage
+ELAN covered area :

+- Den Haag and other
+s-Gravenhage
+Leidschendam-Voorburg
+Rijswijk
+Wassenaar

-- Leidschendam-Voorburg
+- Leiden and other
+Alphen aan den Rijn
+Hillegom
+Kaag en Braassem
+Katwijk
+Leiden
+Leiderdorp
+Lisse
+Nieuwkoop
+Noordwijk
+Oegstgeest
+Teylingen
+Voorschoten
+Zoeterwoude

-- Rijswijk
+- Delft and other
+Delft
+Midden-Delfland
+Pijnacker-Nootdorp
+Westland

+Zoetermeer

-- Wassenaar
+- additional :
+Waddinxveen
+Bodegraven-Reeuwijk

-- Hadoks Area (all of the above Gementee)
+- Hadoks Area :
+'s-Gravenhage
+Leidschendam-Voorburg
+Rijswijk
+Wassenaar

 2. Working pages are :

-- Neighbourhood: contain infographics of current and past variables per Neighbourhood.
+- Neighbourhood: contains infographics of current and past variables per Neighbourhood.
-- Supply and Demand: contains clustering and projection of selected variables per Neighbourhood in Collaboration with Hadoks
+- Supply and Demand: contains a clustering and projection of selected variables per Neighbourhood in Collaboration with Hadoks
+- Opioid: contains infographics of a selection of variables related to substance abuse.

 3. Multiple pages still "work-in-progress" (Diabetes, Palliative care and Pedriatic care)
 4. Language options are still a work in progress